katiesaund/simulate_data_for_convergence_based_bGWAS/README.md

     - `Fig_5C_pval_vs_epsilon_dot_plot_only_continuous.pdf`

 ## Questions or bugs?
-Please see the hogwash methods preprint (to be released soon) for more details on the data simulation process.
+Please see the [hogwash methods preprint](https://www.biorxiv.org/content/10.1101/2020.04.19.048421v1) for more details on the data simulation process.
 Feel free to contact me at katiephd@umich.edu or [open an issue here on github](https://github.com/katiesaund/simulate_data_for_convergence_based_bGWAS/issues).